burnt-labs/burnt/x/schedule/specs/RECURRING_JOBS.md

 if present and delete the entry from the store and reinsert it under a new key prefixed by this block.
 If there is no block returned, we simply delete it and do not reschedule.

+## Outstanding Questions

+Should we charge more for events scheduled further in the future?

+Should we have a cap on how far in the future you can schedule an event?

+Should we pay for storage of registered callbacks over time?

+x/auth/middleware/validator_tx_fee.go
+This file manages transaction fee calculation

+Something is updating the FeeTx with the fees calculated in the GasMeter.
+What is that?